TylerJSimpson/CS1331/1_introduction_to_java/module_2/module_2.md

 java FahrenheitToCelsius
 ```

 This will prompt us to enter a Fahrenheit value.
 Note that it will wait indefinitely for an input and it will consider the input as complete once a white space is encounters. **All leading whitespace will be ignored**.
-Becuase of this, you can type enter, space, tab as many times as you want before typing an int and it will not affect the output.
+Because of this, you can type enter, space, tab as many times as you want before typing an int and it will not affect the output.

 ### Scanner Errors